nicholasdille/dille.name/_posts/2025/2025-02-24-gitlab-ci-workfload-identity-against-kubernetes.md

 Other use cases include using Kubernetes services accounts to authenticate and authorize against cloud services or signing container images and artifacts using [sigstore](https://sigstore.dev/).

-## GitLab OIDC provider

-GitLab ships with an integrated OIDC provider which can be used to authenticate users and pipeline jobs.
+GitLab ships with an [integrated OIDC provider](https://docs.gitlab.com/integration/openid_connect_provider/) which can be used to authenticate users and pipeline jobs.
 The issued tokens can be used to authenticate against Kubernetes and authorize access to resources using RBAC.

-XXX GitLab application

 ## Part 1: Authenticating users